frigg/frigg.github.io/docs/languages/python/index.md

 Tox is a great way to handle testing of several python versions and several versions of your other dependencies.
 Define your tox settings in tox.ini and list your different test environments with `tox -l`.
 Each line in that output can be run specifically with `tox -e <env>`.
-If you define a frigg task for each of those environments it will be easy to find errors on different versions when building on frigg.
+If you define a Frigg task for each of those environments it will be easy to find errors on different versions when building on frigg.
 Below you will find an example on a tox environment list and the .frigg.yml to define them as separate tasks.